MicrosoftEdge/WebView2Feedback/specs/WebNotification.md

   ///
   /// If `Handled` is set to TRUE then WebView will not display the notification
   /// with the default UI, and the host will be responsible for handling the
-  /// notification and for letting the web content know that the notification has been
+  /// notification and for letting the web content know that the notification
-  /// displayed, clicked, or closed.
-If after the event handler or deferral
+  /// has been displayed, clicked, or closed.
+You should set `Handled` to `TRUE`
+  /// before you call `ReportShown`, `ReportClicked`, `ReportClickedWithAction`
+  /// and `ReportClosed`, otherwise they will fail with `E_ABORT`.
+If after the
-  /// completes `Handled` is set to FALSE then WebView will display the default
+  /// event handler or deferral completes `Handled` is set to FALSE then WebView
-  /// notification UI.
-Note that if `ReportShown` has been called on the `Notification`
-  /// object, WebView will not display the default notification regardless of
+  /// will display the default notification UI.
+Note that you cannot un-handle
-  /// the Handled property.
-The default value is FALSE.
+  /// this event once you have set `Handled` to be `TRUE`.
+The default value is
+  /// FALSE.
   [propput] HRESULT Handled([in] BOOL value);

   /// Gets whether the `NotificationReceived` event is handled by host.